yysun/apprun-websockets-sqlite/README.md

 ## AppRun - WebSockets - SQLite

 Most of the database-driven applications have a REST API based architecture.
-It is tedious and error prone to build and then consume the REST API.
+It is tedious and error-prone to build and then consume the REST API.

 ![](architecture-old.png)